tabularelf/Playpen/README.md

-PlaypenWhitelistGetAll() - Returns an array of all filepaths in the whitelist PlaypenWhitelistClear() - Clears the whitelist PlaypenWhitelistRemove(filepath) - Removes a filepath from the whitelist PlaypenIsWhitelisted(filepath), type - Returns whether the filepath in question is apart of the whitelist or not, with the associated flag of choice.
+PlaypenWhitelistGetAll() - Returns an array of all filepaths in the whitelist PlaypenWhitelistClear() - Clears the whitelist PlaypenWhitelistRemove(filepath) - Removes a filepath from the whitelist PlaypenIsWhitelisted(filepath, type) - Returns whether the filepath in question is apart of the whitelist or not, with the associated flag of choice.
 PlaypenWhitelistGetFlag(filepath) - Returns a flag if a path has been whitelisted.
 If there is no valid whitelist, it'll return PlaypenFlag.INVALID.
 ```